Sunday, January 25, 2026

 Please forgive me.

-Did I ever tell you that I love you the most?
-Sorry, I did not.
-Please forgive me for having failed to say that I love you.
-I love you the most and I mean it.
+Did I ever tell you that I love you more than anyone in this world?
+I am sorry that I did not say it enough.
+Please forgive me for all the times I failed to tell you.
+I love you the most, Mom, and I truly mean it with all my heart.

 Did I ever tell you that you are the loveliest person in the world?
-Sorry, I did not.
+I am sorry that I did not.
 Please forgive me.
-I have wasted half of my life in search of a lovely person and now I realize that there is no one if you are not the one.
+I spent so much of my life searching for beautiful souls, only to realise that the loveliest person had always been right there in front of me—you, Mom.
+There is simply no one like you.

-Did I ever tell you that you are the most beautiful person in the world?
-Sorry, I did not.
+Did I ever tell you that you are the most beautiful person I have ever known?
+I am sorry that I did not.
 Please forgive me.
-Now I know the difference between beauty and beautiful person and you are the most beautiful person I have ever met.
+Now I understand that there is a difference between outward beauty and being a truly beautiful person.
+And to me, you are the most beautiful person in every possible way.

 With love and respect